The Church of Jesus Christ of Latter-day Saints in California: San Bernardino LDS colony

-The first colonization from Utah to California came in 1851 when a company of about 450 saints and slaves under direction of Amasa M. Lyman and Charles C. Rich of the Quorum of the Twelve Apostles settled at what is now San Bernardino.
+The first colonization from Utah to California came in 1851 when a company of about 450 saints and enslaved people under direction of Amasa M. Lyman and Charles C. Rich of the Quorum of the Twelve Apostles settled at what is now San Bernardino.
 The colony was the final settlement in a string of Mormon communities extending 800 mi from Salt Lake City in an area known as Deseret.
 The community thrived, and on July 6, 1851, the San Bernardino Stake, California's first, was organized.
 The colony was dissolved by the church at the advance of Johnston's Army toward Salt Lake City in 1857.
 Brigham Young instructed the settlers to return to Utah to colonize.
 About 1,400 (fewer than half) returned to Utah at the request of the church.
 The San Bernardino Stake was dissolved in 1857 as well as the ecclesiastical units within the stake.

 Significant church growth and history 1895-1990

 The Los Angeles Branch was created on March 21, 1895.
 In 1896, the Northern California and Southern California conferences were organized.
 The Sacramento Conference was added in 1898.
 Most missionary work around the turn of the century took place in larger population centers.

 On January 21, 1923, the Los Angeles Stake became the first to be created in the state since the San Bernardino Stake had been dissolved.
 The Los Angeles Stake was divided on May 22, 1927 to form the Los Angeles and Hollywood stakes.
 On July 10, 1927, the San Francisco Stake was established.

 On February 18, 1939, 1,400 people visited the church's exhibit at the opening day of the Golden Gate International Exposition in San Francisco.
 This exhibit was a visitors' center portraying a reduced-size Salt Lake Tabernacle.

 Eight more stakes were created in the 1930s, five in the 1940s, and 30 in the 1950s.
 The completion of the Los Angeles and Oakland temples soon followed.

 In 1980, church president Spencer W. Kimball spoke to members in the Los Angeles area in the Rose Bowl, with an estimated 75,000 in attendance.